julienschmidt/httprouter/README.md

 FastHttpRouter is forked from [httprouter](https://github.com/julienschmidt/httprouter) which is a lightweight high performance HTTP request router
 (also called *multiplexer* or just *mux* for short) for [fasthttp](https://github.com/valyala/fasthttp).

-In contrast to the [RequestHandler](https://godoc.org/github.com/valyala/fasthttp#RequestHandler) functions of valyala's `fasthttp` package, this router supports variables in the routing pattern and matches against the request method.
+In addition to the [RequestHandler](https://godoc.org/github.com/valyala/fasthttp#RequestHandler) functions of valyala's `fasthttp` package, this router supports fetching `param` variables into `RequestCtx.UserVales` and matching against the request method.
 It also scales better.

 The router is optimized for high performance and a small memory footprint.
 It scales well even with very long paths and a large number of routes.
 A compressing dynamic trie (radix tree) structure is used for efficient matching.